paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/usage-syntax.md

 </Message>
 ```

-You can define a component from _any_ root element (meaning that it's not a child of any element) by adding a `component` and `as="unique-component-name"` attribute.
+You can define a component from _any_ root element (meaning that it's not a child of any element) by using the syntax above.
 Any other element that does _not_ have a `component` attribute is rendered to the screen.
 Think of those as previews.

 <!--Here's an example of how you can import the above component in React: